 Maximum Plenum Height

-The first step is to specify the maximum plenum height so the seismic moment per hanger can be determined.
-This needs to be less than 1000mm.
+Specify the maximum plenum height so the seismic moment per hanger can be determined.
+This needs to be less than 600mm.

 |Maximum Plenum Height (mm)|